Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrServicesProvider.md

 ```

 ### -FriendlyName
-Specifies the friendly name of the Azure Site Recovery Provider that this cmdlet gets.
+Specifies the friendly name of the ASR recovery services provider to get details for.

 ```yaml
 Type: String